 Application of the fundamental laws of fluid mechanics to the problems of energy transfer between fluid and rotor.
 Performance characteristics of turbomachines.
 Study of loss mechanisms.
 (Formerly numbered ME 216.)
+ME 285.
+Direct Energy Conversion (3) Prerequisites: Engineering 149 or ME 250; and Engineering 187A.
+Application of physical and chemical laws to the analysis, design, and evaluation of various direct energy conversion systems.
 ME 296.
 Advanced Topics in Mechanical Engineering (2 or 3) Advanced study in the field of mechanical engineering, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.
 ME 297.
 Research (1-3) Prerequisite: Consent of graduate adviser.